Truth and Reconciliation Commission of Canada: Commissioners

+Sandy White Hawk, a Sicangu Lakota adoptee from the Rosebud Reservation, South Dakota Honorary Witness of the Truth and Reconciliation Commission on Residential Schools in Canada.

 Missing Children Project

 The TRC contributed to not only educating the public about the reality of the residential schools, but also led to creating organizations such as the Missing Children Project.
 Over the course of the residential schools, thousands of children died as a result of diseases, suicide, malnutrition, etc. In 1917, the death rates stopped from being documented by the Department of Indian Affairs.
 The Missing Children Project is an organization that is dedicated to identifying the children who died during their time at the residential schools.
 The documentation is done through intensive research as well as analyzing the different conditions the students were facing.

 Calls to action

 In June 2015, the TRC released a summary report of its findings and "94 Calls to Action" to "redress the legacy of residential schools and advance the process of Canadian reconciliation."
 The calls to action were divided into two categories: "Legacy" and "Reconciliation."